byu-oit/UAPI-Specification/University API Specification.md

 ### 12.5 Partial Error Response

  A single request to a top level resource requesting multiple sub-resources via field\_sets or contexts presents the possibility that some sub-resource access may fail while others will succeed.
 To reflect this situation the following rules apply:
- - If any part of the request succeeds the HTTP status code for the entire request is `200 Success`.
+ - The HTTP status code for the entire request is `200 Success`.
  - The field\_set properties for parts of the response that experienced errors will contain at least the `metadata` property with the appropriate values for the `validation_response`, `validation_information`, and `restricted` properties.
  - The field\_set properties for parts of the response that succeeded will contain the UAPI representation of the field\_set with the `validation_response` set to the appropriate HTTP status code, normally `200 Success`.